-Frequently updated, an expanding one-stop online Gazetteer on Eastbourne, East Sussex and its Sovereign Harbour area.
-Of likely potential interest to newcomers, especially those who seek an attractive, flat, disability/mobility-friendly scenic locale with a wide range of relevant goods and services nearby.
+Frequently updated and expanding online Gazetteer on Eastbourne, East Sussex and its Sovereign Harbour.
+Of likely potential interest to newcomers, especially those who seek an attractive, flat, disability/mobility-friendly scenic and strategic locale with most relevant goods and services nearby.
 In these respects, Sovereign Harbour is one of the very best relocation places in Britain.

 By Keith A. Forbes and his wife Lois Ann Forbes at email@example.com.
 Both disabled, they live in Eastbourne at Sovereign Harbour and write, administer and webmaster this website.
 Keith is a member of the UK's The Society of Authors and an international consumer activist for the disabled.